Mikeprog2022/Web-Development-and-Design/JS Algortihms and Data Structures/documentation.md

 - parseInt(string) = Converts a string into an integer, returns int or Nan
 - parseFloat(string) = Converts a string into a float
 - String(value) = Coverts a value to a string
-- Number(value) = converts value and returns the converted value or NaN
+- Number(value) = converts value to a number and returns the converted value or NaN

 - localStorage = saving, retrieving, and deleting items of any JS data type.
 - localStorage.setItem("key", JSON.stringify(value)) = save an item, saved items need to be in string format